Matt Roik: NLL career

 While with the Wings, Roik was named as the Wings' "Grassroots Marketing Coordinator" in an effort to grow new fan support and increase ticket sales.

 After three seasons with the Stealth, Roik was traded to the Toronto Rock for Kyle Ross in July 2011, but only ten games into the 2012 season, Roik was released by the Rock.

 OLA / WLA career

+Roik is currently a member of the Victoria Jokers, of the VILL.
+In 2024, Roik's first season with the Jokers, the team finished 2nd to the Victoria Blazers for the VILL Championship.
+The Jokers forced a deciding mini game, with a 8-7 win over the Blazers, but fell short of clinching the championship title.
+The Jokers finished 3rd overall in the regular season, and Roik finished with an .825 save percentage plus 5 assists.

-Roik is currently a member of the Barrie Lakeshores of Major Series Lacrosse (sanctioned by the Ontario Lacrosse Association) where he plays under Wings Head Coach Lindsay Sanderson.
+Roik was a member of the Barrie Lakeshores of Major Series Lacrosse (sanctioned by the Ontario Lacrosse Association) where he played under Wings Head Coach Lindsay Sanderson.

 Roik was a member of the 2003 Mann Cup Champion Victoria Shamrocks of the Western Lacrosse Association, and was named MVP of the 2000 Minto Cup while he was a member of the Burnaby Lakers.